 A couple of decades ago, there were almost no electronic components in cars.
-As automotive technology evolved, transistors began to be used and more sensors were installed on cars to always create more power while keeping emissions low and fuel efficiency as good as possible.
-After a while, car manufacturers were left facing a new problem: they needed a central control module to make sure all these new sensors and electronic components were able to communicate with each other and control the different actuators accurately.
-This is when control modules were created.
+As automotive technology evolved, transistors began to be used.
+More sensors were installed on cars to constantly create more power while keeping emissions low and fuel efficiency as good as possible.
+After a while, car manufacturers were left facing a new problem: they needed a central control module to make sure all these new sensors and electronic components could communicate with each other and control the different actuators accurately.
+This was when control modules were created.

 In recent years, the number of onboard modules in cars exploded.
-There is now a control module dedicated to almost every system on your vehicle and the most important one is, without a doubt, the powertrain control module.
-In this article, we will aim to explain how PCM works, what they are used for, as well as, what happens when it goes awry and how much is the average replacement cost.
+There is now a control module dedicated to almost every system on your vehicle, and the most important one is, without a doubt, the powertrain control module.
+This article aims to explain how PCM works, what they are used for, what happens when it goes awry, and how much is the average replacement cost.

 What Is A PCM?

 The powertrain control module is the central module of your vehicle.
-It receives and processes all the signals sent by the various sensors related to the powertrain installed on the engine.
-Besides, it also coordinates all the other modules, like the transmission control module and the body control module for example, and makes sure they “talk” to each other.
+It receives and processes all the signals sent by the various sensors related to the engine’s powertrain.
+Besides, it also coordinates all the other modules, like the transmission control module and the body control module, and makes sure they “talk” to each other.

 To put it simply, the PCM is basically like the processor in your PC.
 Each sensor on the engine is connected to a module-specific to each system.
-Once the information reaches the sub-system module, it quickly processes the data and sends the calculations to the PCM, which will, in turn, send a signal to activate various actuators to make sure the engine works correctly.
+Once the information reaches the sub-system module, it quickly processes the data.
+Then sends the calculations to the PCM, which will, in turn, send a signal to activate various actuators to make sure the engine works correctly.

 For example, the O2 sensor on your exhaust system measures the air/fuel ratio of the exhaust fumes.
 If the air/fuel mixture is too rich, the PCM will reduce the injector’s opening time to bring it down.
 If it’s too lean, it will increase it to maintain a stoichiometric ratio at all times.

 It’s the same with most other sensors.
-The PCM receives data from the camshaft sensor to know which valve is open or closed and the data from the crank to know the exact position of the piston.
+The PCM receives data from the camshaft sensor to know which valve is open or closed and the data from the crank to know the piston’s exact position.
 It can then adjust precisely the moment when the spark plug will ignite the air/fuel mixture.

 The amount of data the PCM has to process and the number of actions it can take to adjust and fine-tune the engine’s operation increases with every new car model.
-On recent vehicles, the PCM can control the spark timing advance as well as the opening of each intake and exhaust valves independently.
+On recent vehicles, the PCM can independently control the spark timing advance, each intake’s opening, and exhaust valves.

-Not to mention most recent innovations like autonomous driving, head-up displays, on-board wifi as well as more advanced safety systems like pre-collision braking and external airbags.
-Of course, each of these systems will have a dedicated control module of its own but all of these modules will, in the end, be controlled by the main processor, the PCM.
+Not to mention most recent innovations like autonomous driving, head-up displays, onboard wifi as well as more advanced safety systems like pre-collision braking and external airbags.
+Of course, each of these systems has a dedicated control module, but all of them are controlled by the PCM’s, the main processor.